-Ask the Wizard: Online Gaming - General Questions
+Online Gaming - General Questions

 One thing I don’t notice on your site about online gambling is the legality of it.
 I understand that in some locations it is illegal to gamble online and many of the online casinos are actually offshore.

-We have been playing online for about 2 years, and have been quite lucky, but recently, I got bit by the "cash advance" fee on one of my credit cards.
+We have been playing online for about two years, and have been quite lucky, but recently, I got bit by the "cash advance" fee on one of my credit cards.
 I noticed you mentioned that on your online gambling page, and wondered if you had had any success disputing the charge?
-I tried with mine, and they said anytime money goes to a casino, it’s considered a cash advance.
-This is the first time in all the time we’ve been playing online, and on a new credit card.
+I tried with mine, and they said anytime money goes to a casino, it's considered a cash advance.
+This is the first time in all the time we've been playing online, and on a new credit card.
 Is there a good argument to use with the bank, they just brushed me off?
-It was BofA incidentally, so watch out for them.
+It was Bank of America, incidentally, so watch out for them.
 Thanks for your time.

-As you read on my page this has happened to me a few times.
-When it happened to me the banks and the casinos each blamed each other for deeming the transaction as a cash advance.
+As you read on my page, this has happened to me a few times.
+When it happened to me, the banks and the casinos each blamed each other for deeming the transaction as a cash advance.
 Since that time I have found that many credit cards now tell you up front that casino chip purchases are considered a cash advance.
-This seems to be the situation with your card so I’d say you are stuck with the fee.
+This seems to be the situation with your card so I'd say that you are stuck with the fee.
 If you read the fine print of the Yahoo or Ebay credit card agreements they say this directly.
-To quote from the
+To quote from the Ebay Visa terms and conditions, "Transaction Fee for purchase of wire transfers, money orders, betting or casino chips or similar items, purchase of foreign currency and travelers checks from other than a bank; and use of convenience checks 2% of the transaction amount, with a minimum of $5."

-"Transaction Fee for purchase of wire transfers, money orders, betting or casino chips or similar items, purchase of foreign currency and travelers checks from other than a bank; and use of convenience checks 2% of the transaction amount, with a minimum of $5."
-Now I use a debit card for most of my online casino purchases and never have to worry about cash advance fees.
+Now, I use a debit card for most of my online casino purchases and never have to worry about cash advance fees.
 The reversals seem to happen faster as well with a debit card.
-However I still use the
+However, I still use the Next Visa and MBNA Mastercard for my big Golden Palace purchases and they have never charged me a cash advance fee.

-In your experience which sites actually pay their affiliates for traffic.
+In your experience, which sites actually pay their affiliates for traffic.
 Am especially interested in Unified Gaming 10% deposit/lifetime.
 Thanks.

-I used to be a Gambler’s Palace and Sportbet affiliate, as well as some other Unified Gaming casinos.
-Both Gambler’s Palace and Sportbet seemed to pay me on a regular basis.
+I used to be a Gambler's Palace and Sportbet affiliate, as well as some other Unified Gaming casinos.
+Both Gambler's Palace and Sportbet seemed to pay me on a regular basis.
 These two had the most prominent positions on my site at the time.
-However it was hard to tell from which casino I was being paid.
-They all issued checks though the Bank of Nevis without any details about from who or why you were getting the check.
+However, it was hard to tell from which casino I was being paid.
+They all issued checks though the Bank of Nevis, without any details about from who or why you were getting the check.
 Checks based on my own gambling winnings also came without explanation from the Bank of Nevis, making things even more confusing to keep track of.

-I have never gambled on-line, but I would suppose that since you play the games from your computer, with no one watching, it would be a lot easier to do things as card counting or even using a computer to make your decisions.
+I have never gambled on-line, but I would suppose that since you play the games from your computer, with no one watching, it would be a lot easier to do things like card counting or even using a computer to make your decisions.
 Is this true?
-Do on-line casinos have any way to check if you’re cheating?
+Do on-line casinos have any way to check if you're cheating?
 Also, do you have a time limit to play each hand?

 A quick question about online comp programs: The Sands casino offers a variety of comps for wagering at their casino.
 Is there a way of figuring out how much money I would need to bring to the table to wager $7,500?
 For arguments sake, assume I am playing perfect blackjack.

 The answer depends on how much you are willing to bet in each hand and how high you are willing to allow the probability of losing the entire bankroll.
 To answer this question properly would require quite a bit of work.
 There is no easy formula that I know of to get at the answer.
 Simulations would probably be required.
-Assuming you are willing to bet $10 a hand would need to bet 750 units.
-If you were to buy 100 units ($1000) the odds of losing the entire bankroll before making 750 bets would be very low.
-If you bet $5 a hand I think you would be quite safe buying 150 units ($750).
-Sorry I can’t be more scientific.
-If anybody else has any suggestions on the solution, even in a coin flipping model, I would be interested to hear your ideas.

 Many on-line casinos advertise that they payout 98% or a number close to that.
 They also claim that this number is audited by one of the big-six accounting firms.
 How is this number calculated?
 Also, is there a way to calculate my own personal payout ratio for a certain game within certain period of time?